 Control of Electric Boilers

-To break the elements separately, you must have the control unit close enough to the boiler to make wiring with the line voltage economical, or you must use an Energy Sentry Remote Relay Unit.Figure 1
+To disconnect the elements separately, you must have the electric demand control unit close enough to the boiler to make wiring with the line voltage economical, or you must use an Energy Sentry Remote Relay Unit.Figure 1

 - Turn breaker(s) to the boiler OFF.